 The holiday season can be overwhelming and demanding.
 It can also be filled with high expectations.
-Children, young and old, are busy creating their Christmas lists.
+Children, young and old, are busy creating their wish lists.
 Depending on their age, the list can get expensive very quickly.

 Here are some tips below to teach your kids how to be thankful this holiday season and all year round:

 1. Lead by example.
 Say “thank you” in your home.
 Show appreciation to your kids when they do something you asked of them.
-When others serve you, like at a store or restaurant, give them a genuine thank you.
+When others serve you, like at a store or restaurant, please give them a genuine thank you.
 These two simple words can be very powerful.
 It lets others know you appreciate them.
 A simple thank you could make their day!

 5. Patience is a virtue.
 Kids won’t understand gratitude right away.
 Sometimes as adults, we don’t show gratitude or appear to understand it.
 For it to finally sink in, you must continually show them how, so be patient.

 6. Teach them to be gracious and respectful all year round.
-Once the holiday season ends, gratitude and respect for others doesn’t go to the curb with the Christmas tree.
+Once the holiday season ends, gratitude and respect for others don’t go to the curb with the Christmas tree.
 Teaching them to be gracious and respectful all year is important.

-Do you have any tips or information you’d like to share?
-I’d love to hear them; please share them in the box below.
-Happy Holidays!
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.